eoeefosa/material3play-/README.md

 # material3tutuorial

+This is my version of the sample Flutter app showcases Material 3 features in the Flutter Material library.
+These features include updated components, typography, color system and elevation support.
+The app supports light and dark themes, different color palettes, as well as the ability to switch between Material 2 and Material 3.
+For more information about Material 3, the guidance is now live at https://m3.material.io/.

+This app also includes new M3 components such as IconButtons, Chips, TextFields, Switches, Checkboxes, Radio buttons and ProgressIndicators.

 # Preview

 <img width="400" alt="Screen Shot 2022-08-12 at 12 00 28 PM" src="https://user-images.githubusercontent.com/36861262/184426137-47b550e1-5c6e-4bb7-b647-b1741f96d42b.png"><img width="400" alt="Screen Shot 2022-08-12 at 12 00 38 PM" src="https://user-images.githubusercontent.com/36861262/184426154-063a39e8-24bd-40be-90cd-984bf81c0fdf.png">